ABC: partnership on algorithmic bias and safety in Canada

 Institute for the History and Philosophy of Science and Technology, University of Toronto

-Schwartz Reisman Institute for Technology and Soceity, University of Toronto
+Schwartz Reisman Institute for Technology and Society, University of Toronto

 Data & Trust Office, TELUS Corporation